leapcode/puppet_munin/README.md

 ### Master configuration

-In the node definition in your site.pp for your main munin host, add the following:
+To install a master (or server) you need to flip one argument to true in the main class:

-      class { 'munin::host': }
+      class { 'munin': is_server => true }

 If you want cgi graphing you can pass `cgi_graphing => true`.
 (For CentOS this is enabled in the default header config) for more information, see: http://munin.projects.linpro.no/wiki/CgiHowto

 ### Client configuration

-For every host you wish to gather munin statistics, add the class `munin::client` to that node.
+For every host you wish to gather munin statistics, add the class `munin` to that node.
 You will want to set the class parameter `allow` to be the IP(s) of the munin collector, this defines what IP is permitted to connect to the node, for example:

       node foo {
-        class { 'munin::client': allow => '192.168.0.1'}
+        class { 'munin': allow => '192.168.0.1'}
       }

-for multiple munin nodes, you can pass an array:
+for multiple munin collectors, you can pass an array:

-      class { 'munin::client': allow => [ '192.168.0.1', '10.0.0.1' ] }
+      class { 'munin': allow => [ '192.168.0.1', '10.0.0.1' ] }

-   3. In the node definition in your site.pp for your main munin host, add the following:

 ### Local plugins